 While bimodal distributions of rainfall through the seasons of the year (such as this) have been done for numerous places, I have since identified one of a different kind.

 The total record of annual rainfalls since 1883 has a frequency-distribution that is bimodal.
+Annual rainfall values near 650 mm occur less frequently than those near 550 mm or 750 mm.
 I have posted this result here.

 The only similar case that I have found so far is Salt Lake City, UT.
 I have not seen an analysis of that bimodality, either.]

 Note.
 The spreadsheet application Microsoft Excel has a function “NORMDIST” which gives the normal or Gaussian distribution curve.
 It has an input called “cumulative” which must be set to “FALSE” to give the bell-shaped normal density function curve.
 I experiment with different constants on both axes of the curve to achieve a fit.